PickleLoumal/MEM-Dashboard/csi300-app/README.md

 ### Main Filter Page (index.html)

-- Select filters for IM code, industry, and market cap range
+- Select filters for IM sector and market cap range
 - Click "Apply Filter" to view filtered results
 - Click "View All" to see all companies